-We take our road systems for granted, but in fact they represent the latest in thousands of years of technology, construction methods built long ago, in far flung places which needed to be connected to one another for trade, or, more sinisterly, for empire building and maintaining.
+We take our road systems for granted today, but in fact they represent the latest in thousands of years of technology, construction methods built long ago, in far flung places which needed to be connected to one another for trade, or, more sinisterly, for empire building and maintaining.
 Here are a few examples of the ancient roads of our collective pasts.

 The oldest type of prepared road yet discovered have been in the peat bogs of the United Kingdom.
 These are basically planked roads, made to cross wetlands, and the reason they survived as long as they have is because the marsh preserved the wood.

 This trackway is called Plumstead, and at 6,000 years, it is the oldest road yet discovered.
 The ancient timber trackway was found in August 2009, some 14 feet beneath a peat bog near Belmarsh Prison in London.

 The most famous trackway, Sweet Track is an 1800 meter-long planked road that crossed the Somerset Levels near Glastonbury, England.
 These planks were raised above the marsh using a set of crossed poles, which kept the road for sinking, for a while at any rate.
 Based on tree ring dating, Sweet Track was built during the winter of 3807 BC or the early spring of 3806 BC.

 Abbot's Way, dated to about 2000 BC, is also in the Somerset Levels in England, but it dates to over a thousand years later than Sweet Track.
 This track is over 2500 meters in length, and it crossed the water way between two islands.

 The Royal Road of the Achaemenid Dynasty of the Persian Empire